dfelinto/blender-manual/modeling/surfaces/editing.rst

 .. admonition:: Inner and Outer
    :class: note

-   Surfaces have an "inner" and "outer" face, the first being black whereas the latter is correctly shaded - there does not seem to be any "double sided" shading option for surfaces…).
+   Surfaces have an "inner" and "outer" face, the first being black whereas the latter is correctly shaded - there does not seem to be any "double sided" shading option for surfaces...).
 When you close a surface in one or two directions, you might get an entirely black object!
 In this case, just
    FIXME(TODO: Internal Link;
    [[#Switch Direction|switch the "direction"]]
-   ) of your surface…
+   ) of your surface...

 Duplication